bcgov/argg-api/README.md

   #The ID of the group to add all new metadata records to
   BCDC_GROUP_ID

-  #The organization to specify for new metadata records (if the user hasn't specified a value)
+  #The organization to that new metadata records will be initially associated with
-  DEFAULT_ORG_ID
+  BCDC_PACKAGE_OWNER_ORG_ID
-  #The sub-organization to specify for new metadata records (if the user hasn't specified a value)
+  #The sub-organization to that new metadata records will be initially associated with
-  DEFAULT_SUB_ORG_ID
+  BCDC_PACKAGE_OWNER_SUB_ORG_ID

   #The SMTP server to send notification emails through.  e.g. apps.smtp.gov.bc.ca
   SMTP_SERVER